whatsapp icon

 Children breathe more air per kilogram of body weight, so their exposure to air pollution is much greater than adults.
 The consequences of their exposure—through inhalation, ingestion, or in utero—can lead to illness and other lifetime health burdens.

-Air pollution is one of the leading threats to child health, globally accounting for almost one in 10 deaths in children under five years of age.
+Air pollution is one of the leading threats to child health and nutrition, globally accounting for almost one in 10 deaths in children under five years of age.
 Around 8.8 percent of deaths in children under the age of five in India in 2017 can be attributed to air pollution, according to a Lancet study.
 Some of the effects on children’s health and development include:

 1. Serious respiratory illnesses